 Most people succeed at building wealth by overcoming their personal obstacles to success and applying timeless, proven strategies with sufficient discipline and persistence to actually produce results.

 There's nothing trendy, sexy, or cutting edge about this formula.
 It's a well-known and fully proven process for achieving financial success.

 Unfortunately, it doesn’t sell well because it lacks sex appeal.
 That's why marketing driven companies hop on the latest hot trend (no money down, wraps, Forex, day trading, etc.) with whiz-bang coaching programs designed to capitalize on what's hot and in the news – it sells well.

 If you buy the latest, trendy investment seminar instead of focusing on applying timeless wisdom, realize you're likely dealing with a marketing-driven organization rather than a company focused on your long-term education and success.

 Beware of coaching organizations that use aggressive and misleading marketing.

-The difference between a dream merchant focused on maximizing sales versus a legitimate money coach who is focused on your success is important to understand.
-They are easily separated by their business tactics and the breadcrumbs of evidence left behind on the marketing trail.
-Below are the 12 breadcrumbs left behind by dream merchants that serve as red flags to raise your concern and motivate greater due diligence…
+The difference between a dream merchant focused on maximizing sales versus a legitimate money coach who's focused on your success is important to understand.

-- A checkered legal history evidencing past problems.
+- A checkered legal history indicating past problems.